zenml-io/blog.zenml.io/_posts/2022-01-26-mypy-typing.md

 > "*Adding type hints to urllib3 was clearly a huge amount of work, hundreds of engineer hours across several months.
 What we once thought would be a purely developer-facing change ended up making the codebase more robust than ever.
 Several non-trivial logic errors were fixed and our team is more confident reviewing and merging PRs.
 This is a big win for our users and a very worthy investment.*" ([link](https://sethmlarson.dev/blog/tests-arent-enough-case-study-after-adding-types-to-urllib3))

+There's also a really interesting article from the creator of `mypy` on adding type hints to the Dropbox Python codebase, entitled "[Our journey to type checking 4 million lines of Python](https://dropbox.tech/application/our-journey-to-type-checking-4-million-lines-of-python)"

 Do you use type hints in your codebase?
 Come on over to [our Slack community](https://zenml.io/slack-invite/) and let us know!
 We'd love to hear from you.